Ozlem-goksun/Pong_2D_Tutorial/README.md

   </tr>
    <tr>
     <td>
       <p>🕹️ As you can see below, the ball looks too big on the scene when it is first added.
-Let's fix this first</p>
+Let's fix this first.
+In the inspector window you can change the size of the ball by going to the transform component.</p>
     </td>
   </tr>
    <tr>